OpenVPN/terraform-provider-openvpn-cloud/templates/resources/user.md

 ### Required

-- `email` (String) An invitation to OpenVPN cloud account will be sent to this email.
+- `email` (String) An invitation to Cloud Connexa account will be sent to this email.
 It will include an initial password and a VPN setup guide.
 - `first_name` (String) User's first name.
 - `last_name` (String) User's last name.
 - `username` (String) A username for the user.

 ### Optional

 - `devices` (Block List, Max: 1) When a user signs in, the device that they use will be added to their account.
-You can read more at [OpenVPN Cloud Device](https://openvpn.net/cloud-docs/device/). (see [below for nested schema](#nestedblock--devices))
+You can read more at [Cloud Connexa Device](https://openvpn.net/cloud-docs/device/). (see [below for nested schema](#nestedblock--devices))
 - `group_id` (String) The UUID of a user's group.

 ### Read-Only